adsforce/docs/src/en/media-source-configurations/applovin/README.md

 > **[warning] Note**
 >
-> If you cannot find the Key in **Keys** page, please send an email to Applovin for enquiry.
+> If you cannot find the Key in **Keys** page, send an email to Applovin for enquiry.

 #### App Package Name